Welcome to Relydence

 WHAT IS LMIA?

-LABOUR MARKET IMPACT ASSESSMENT
+LABOUR MARKET IMPACT ASSESSMENT (LMIA)

-The type of work permit received by using LMIA is called “LMIA-based Work Permit”, or “Closed Work Permit” because the TFW who has this work permit is only allowed to work for that particular company, and not anywhere else.
+Once LMIA is approved, then the TFW can use this to apply for their work permit.
+The type of work permit received by using LMIA is called “LMIA-based Work Permit,” or “Closed Work Permit” because the TFW who has this work permit is only allowed to work for that particular company, and not anywhere else.

-There are four types of LMIAs.
+There are currently three main types of LMIAs:

 error: Content is protected.